Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 ### Costing Novel Climaxes (The Theater 3 Execution Cost)

 When inventing a new Theater 3 Climax, you must calculate its designated runtime CP execution cost using a strict mathematical formula: the Climax Cost is equal to the Base Effect Value multiplied by the Scope Multiplier, plus any applicable Novelty Premium.

+Furthermore, when designing objective-based Climaxes around Strategic Directive tokens, designers must remember these tokens are strictly confined to Row 3, and claiming them requires the unit to have begun the Game Round already occupying that Contested Zone, ensuring timing windows and setup are baked into the execution of the Climax.

 First, determine the Base Effect Value.
 Utility effects, such as moving a unit or swapping positions, command a base of 1 to 2 CP.
 Soft Control effects, including applying negative statistical modifiers or exhausting units, command a base of 3 to 4 CP.
 Hard Removal or Creation effects, such as outright destroying a unit or generating large tokens, command a base of 5 to 8 CP.